lsigut/EC_workflow/README.md

 for application only those with the best flagging efficiency (trade-off between the count of removed spurious records and the amount of available records after the QC filter application).
-Note that such selected QC scheme can depend also on the type of following analysis.
+Note that such selected QC scheme can depend also on the type of follow up analysis (data application).
 E.g. if the data will be used to compute annual budgets, outlying values would bias the look-up table statistics when filling gaps and thus should be removed.
-On the other hand, if the focus of following analysis are exceptional fluxes, outlying values should be kept.
+On the other hand, if the focus of following analysis are exceptional fluxes, outlying values should be kept and analyzed.

 <p align="center">